Narcan 101: Before, During and After an Opioid Overdose

 The United States Department of Health and Human Services recommends that patients exhibiting the following risk factors should explore Narcan and overdose education:

-• Use of other illicit drugs such as stimulants, including methamphetamine and cocaine, which could potentially be contaminated with illicit synthetic opioids like fentanyl
+• Use of other illicit drugs such as stimulants, including methamphetamine and cocaine, which have a risk of being contaminated with illicit synthetic opioids like fentanyl

 • Receiving treatment for opioid use disorder, including medication-assisted treatment with methadone, buprenorphine, or naltrexone

-• A history of opioid misuse that were recently released from incarceration or other controlled settings where tolerance to opioids has been lost
+• A history of opioid misuse that was recently released from incarceration or other controlled settings where tolerance to opioids has been lost

 The department also recommends Narcan education for patients who are on a high-dose opioid regimen for a pain condition or are taking benzodiazepines, regardless of opioid use.